Advice for all first-time attendees

 Essential!
 Prepare to connect.
-Download the Whova app and sync it to your LinkedIn profile - you can use the app to talk to people who went to the same sessions as you.
+Download the Whova app (using the email address that you registered for the Conference with) and sync it to your LinkedIn profile.
+You can use the app to talk to people who went to the same sessions as you.

 Don’t forget to eat!
 Be sure to take breaks and stay fueled.

 Screen fatigue is real!
 Don't forget to look away from your screen regularly and blink.
 Look out the window for a change of scenery, if you can.

 Remain professional in your attitude and composure, whether it’s in a session, an online chat, or a networking reception.
 Maintain a professional manner at all times.
 The I-O field is a small one!